kul-optec/PANOC.jl/README.md

 PANOC is a Newton-type accelerated proximal gradient method for nonsmooth
 optimization: this repository contains its generic implementation in Julia.

+**Deprecated: an up-to-date implementation of the same algorithm is available as part of [ProximalAlgorithms.jl](https://github.com/kul-forbes/ProximalAlgorithms.jl).**

 ## Installation

 From the Julia REPL, hit `]` to enter the package manager, then